Sustainable Agriculture Institute

 - Managers to avoid asking or encouraging their team members to work excessive overtime

-- Employees to avoid working unnecessary overtime aiming for the highest pay, as this may result in a trade off with the quality of their work
+- Employees to avoid working unnecessary overtime aiming for the highest pay, as this may result in a trade-off with the quality of their work

-We are bound to compensate overtime pay at correct pay rates in a timely manner.
+We are bound to compensate overtime pay at the correct pay rates in a timely manner.
 Employees and managers should follow our timekeeping systems so we can maintain accurate records.

 Employees should read this policy and direct any questions to our Human resources (HR) department.

-To comply with record keeping and overtime compensation requirements, we need a smooth procedure.
+To comply with record-keeping and overtime compensation requirements, we need a smooth procedure.
 We should record overtime timely.